 and experiment with a wide range of inexpensive and impermanent materials.

-Since 1994, the Installation Space in the Portland Building ground floor lobby has offered
+Since 1994, the Installation Space in the Portland Building has hosted more than 200

 general public with diverse and challenging art experiences, encourages dialogue about the